 - Dark Soy Sauce: Dark soy sauce is different from light or all-purpose soy sauce; it has a more intense flavor, and the saltiness makes it perfect for marinating.

-- Shaoxing Wine: Paired with egg whites, vinegar creates a velveting effect to tenderize the chicken.
+- Shaoxing Wine + Eggs Whites: The combination of egg white and vinegar creates a velveting effect that tenderizes the chicken.

 - White Sugar: Sugar prevents the chicken from becoming tough.

-- Chicken Thighs: We use boneless chicken thighs cut into bite-size pieces to make it easy.
-Traditionally this meal is made with a broken-down whole chicken, but I don’t have those butchering skills.
+- Chicken Thighs: We use boneless chicken thighs cut into bite-size pieces.
+Traditionally this meal is made with a broken-down whole chicken, but I don’t possess the butchering skills.
+Chicken thighs work well for this recipe since they stay moist throughout the cooking process.

-- Salt + Corn Starch: Flavors the cornstarch coating for perfectly seasoned fried chicken.
+- Salt + Corn Starch: Salt and cornstarch perfectly coat the seasoned fried chicken.

-- Sichuan Peppercorns: Citrus-flavored Sichuan peppercorns create a tingly, numbing sensation in your mouth and provide the traditional Sichuan flavor.
+- Sichuan Peppercorns: Citrus-flavored Sichuan peppercorns create a tingly, numbing sensation in your mouth and provide a classic Sichuan flavor.
+Use red or green peppercorns; the red ones are stronger, and the green is more numbing.

 - Arbol Chilies: Mild Arbol chilies have a deep flavor and give the meal its signature look.
-While the meal looks super spicy at first glance, it’s common to pick out the chicken pieces using chopsticks, leaving the chilies behind but only if you want to.
+While the meal looks super spicy at first glance, the chicken pieces are picked up with chopsticks, leaving the chilies behind, but only if you want to.
 I prefer to scoop up a few with each bite for a bit of heat.

 - Ginger: Fresh ginger lends flavor to the chicken.

-- Garlic: I suggest using four cloves, but don’t let my recipe tell you how much garlic to use – go for it.
+- Garlic: I suggest using four cloves, but don’t let my recipe tell you how much garlic to use – measure with your heart.

-- Scallion: Scallions or green onions add a nice peppery finish.
+- Scallion: Scallions add a nice peppery finish.

 HOW TO MAKE SICHUAN CHICKEN

-DRAIN– Place the marinated chicken and leave it to drain in a colander for 1-2 minutes.
+Pour the chicken into a colander and drain for 1-2 minutes.

-STIR-FRY In a heavy-bottomed pan or wok, heat canola oil, Arbol chilies, and Sichuan peppercorns until they begin to sputter.
+Heat oil in a heavy-bottomed pan or wok.
+Then, add Arbol chilies and Sichuan peppercorns until they begin to sputter.

 Next, add the garlic, ginger, sugar, and Shaoxing wine.
-Cook for about 3 minutes.
+Cook for 3 minutes.

 SEARCHING FOR MORE LIKE THIS?